Wordie House, Winter Island

 Wordie House was made a “Historic Site and Monument” in 1995 and has been looked after by the UK Antarctic Heritage Trust since 2009.
 There are almost 500 original artifacts still on the site, including original cans of coffee, records, pots and pans, plates, and many more £everyday” items.
 This makes Wordie House a true time capsule from the golden age of Antarctic exploration and scientific research.
 The hut is now fully weathertight, and work continues on preserving this unique station.

 Visits to Winter Island and Wordie House are managed by the nearby Ukrainian station Vernadsky, and you may well be briefed by the Base Commander or other official before you board your boats for the landing.
+The visit to Wordie House is often in conjunction with a visit to the base, and the chance to have a vodka and the impressive wooden bar.

 Uniquely for such a historic site, visitors are allowed to roam freely under the supervision of their expert Antarctic guides.
 They will answer all your questions about the history of the hut, as well as the artifacts that you can find here.

 Visitors to Winter Island can also expect to see seabirds such as skuas and kelp gulls, as well as seals and penguins.
+Humpback Whales are often seen in the more open waters close to the anchorage.

 Interesting facts about Wordie House, Winter Island